zenoss/zendev/docs/installation.rst

         # Source it in the current shell
         source $(zendev bootstrap)

 #.
-Create your zendev environment:
+Create your zendev environment for europa:

     .. code-block:: bash